 Plan B (Non-thesis)

 The MLISc program uses different formats for course delivery.
 It offers a few courses each year online.
-Students at remote sites may also request the use of Adobe Connect (Halawai) to participate synchronously in courses being taught at UH Manoa.
+Students on neighbor islands may also use Adobe Connect (Halawai) to participate synchronously in select courses taught at UH Manoa.
 In addition, several courses are offered asynchronously throughout the year.

 Dual Master’s Degree Programs

-Students may pursue the MLISc degree and a second master's concurrently, cooperating with the following departments and fields of study: information and computer sciences (MS), history (MA), Pacific Islands studies (MA), American studies (MA), Asian studies (MA), educational technology (MEd), and Law (JD).
+Students may pursue the MLISc degree and a second master’s concurrently, cooperating with the following departments and fields of study: information and computer sciences (MS), history (MA), Pacific Islands studies (MA), American studies (MA), Asian studies (MA), learning design and technology (MEd), Hawaiian Language (MA), Hawaiian Studies (MA), and Law (JD).
 For more information on these programs, contact the LIS program chair or the other respective departments.

 Interdisciplinary Doctoral Degree Program

-LIS participates in an interdisciplinary PhD program in Communication and Information Sciences (CIS) integrating computer science, communication, library science, and management information systems.
+LIS participates in an interdisciplinary PhD program in Communication and Information Sciences (CIS) integrating computer science, communications, library and information science, and management information systems.
 Because of the broad knowledge base required to support the interdisciplinary approach, the program also draws on political science, economics, engineering, operations research, and behavioral sciences.
-This unique program is sponsored by four academic faculties: communication, information technology management, information and computer sciences, and library and information science.
+This unique program is sponsored by four academic faculties: communications, information technology management, information and computer sciences, and library and information science.